RACCommunity/RACNest/Documents/3_search.md

 1. A new `QueueScheduler` is created.
 A scheduler is a serial execution queue, where the work will be processed.
 In our case this will serve as a background queue.
 2. We define that our data source creation, when it starts, should be done in the previously defined scheduler. **The generation hasn't started yet**.
 3. We [combine](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/ReactiveCocoa/Swift/SignalProducer.swift#L513#L522) the `searchText.producer` with our data source.
 What this means is: we will move to step 4 and 5, once they both sent at least one value.
 This is useful because, we will wait until the data source has been calculated.
 The `searchText` by default will already have a value, since we have defined it as `MutableProperty("")` (being the `""` its first value).
 So if the user hasn't searched for anything yet, the function `SearchViewModel.wordsSubSet` will get as input `("", ["a", "lot", "of", "words"]) // (String, [String])`.
-4. Finally the reason for this example: the `throttle`.
+4. Finally the reason for this example: the ([`throttle`](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/ReactiveCocoa/Swift/SignalProducer.swift#L714#L721)).
 If you haven't skim any text, this should be fairly easy to understand: `throttle` will make sure a given amount of time passes (in our case 0.3s) before sending a new value.
-If multiple values were sent, it will go with last one. ([docs here](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/ReactiveCocoa/Swift/SignalProducer.swift#L714#L721)).
-If the user is a quick typer, we will only process her input every 0.3s. ✨
+If multiple values were sent, it will go with last one.
+Bottom line: if the user is a quick typer, we will only process her input every 0.3s. ✨
-5. After all this, we just pass the `SearchViewModel.wordsSubSet` to the `map` function, so we can find which words match the user's search.
+5. Finally, we just pass the `SearchViewModel.wordsSubSet` to the `map` function, so we can find which words match the user's search.
+The `map` transformation will be in the form of `(String, [String]) -> [String]`.
-6. **None of what I described above has started!**
+6. **None of what I described so far has started!**
 7. We initialize our `result`.
 The initial value is just an empty array (`[]`), since we don't have anything ready.
 The second bit, is all our efforts from step 1 to 5.
-Every time a new array comes (an array filtered based on the search done), the `result.value` is updated.
+Every time a new array comes (a filtered array based on the search), the `result.value` is updated.

 Ok, so where does this all starts?
 With the `AnyProperty`'s initilization.
+We then observe all these changes in the `SearchViewController` and call `reloadData()`.

 ----

 **Note: The next part is just a downward spiral into madness.
-If I have missed something, please let me know!**
+If I have missed something, or I am completely wrong, please let me know!**

- Well, we need to see what's happening inside the `AnyProperty` initializer:
+We start by checking the `AnyProperty` initializer:

 ```
 public init(initialValue: Value, producer: SignalProducer<Value, NoError>) {